enzo-mourany/enzo-mourany/README.md

 </h1>

-<h3 align="center">I'm a freelanceweb and mobile developer based in France, on Périgueux</h3>
+<h3 align="center">I'm a freelance web and mobile developer based in France, on Périgueux</h3>

 <br />